 A radiology technician performs an MRI of the spleen as a preventative health screening procedure, and a radiologist reviews the results.

-An MRI of the spleen may detect possible cysts and tumors and spot other anomalies.
-The MRI can also help keep track of blood flow through the spleen and potentially discover splenic infarction, which occurs when blood flow to the spleen is compromised.
+An MRI of the spleen may detect cysts and tumors and spot other anomalies5.
+It can also help monitor blood flow through the spleen and potentially discover splenic infarction, which occurs when blood flow to the spleen is compromised6.

 Understanding What Your Spleen Does Before Scheduling an MRI

-Before planning for your MRI, whether as part of your annual health screening or a diagnostic procedure recommended by your healthcare provider, it pays to understand the spleen’s role in your overall health.
+Before planning an MRI, whether as part of your annual health screening or a diagnostic procedure recommended by your healthcare provider, it pays to understand the spleen’s role in overall health.

 The spleen, alongside your lymph nodes, makes up the lymphatic network.
-The lymphatic network is a part of the immune system.
+The lymphatic network is a part of the immune system10.

 This small but mighty abdominal organ is often hard at work.
-Its most important functions include
+Its most important functions include11:

 - Filtering blood and keeping it free from cellular waste